brotkrueml/typo3-feed-generator/Documentation/API/Index.rst

 ===

 This chapter provides information about all necessary interfaces, classes and enumerations.
 For up-to-date information, please read the source code.
-The interfaces and classes primarily serve as a façade for the `laminas/laminas-feed`_ and `jdecool/jsonfeed`_ libraries being used.

 This extension provides some implementations of interfaces as value objects.
 However, you can also create your own implementations as long as they implement